Thank you for your interest in the graduate program in the Department of Physics at the University of California, San Diego.

 3. Three letters of reference

-5. (OPTIONAL for Fall 2023 Application) Graduate Record Examination (GRE); general and advanced physics scores - request ETS to report your scores to the Institute Code 4836
+5. Graduate Record Examination (GRE; OPTIONAL for Fall 2024 Application) - Both the general and advanced physics GREs are optional for this admissions cycle.
+If you'd like to report scores ask ETS to report your scores to the Institute Code 4836

 8. TOEFL Score Report / the IELTS Score Report (International Applicants Only) - request ETS to report your TOEFL scores to the Institute Code 4836.
 Official IELTS need to be mailed.